 hog heads doesn't look entirely sane.
 But

-much of these displays carry a political message, serving as a dark and
+many of these displays carry a political message, acting more like a dark and

 aggressive piece of performance art.